sourabhrustagi/eon-wallet-cursor-android/CONTRIBUTING.md

 ---

-Thank you for contributing to AEON Wallet! 🙏
+Thank you for contributing to EON Wallet! 🙏

 ---